 ASX dividend stocks: What you need to know

-When buying any stock, traders typically benefit in two ways: from capital gains due to an increasing share price, and profit pay-outs in the form of dividends.
+When buying shares, investors typically benefit in two ways: from capital gains due to an increase in share price, and from profits paid out in the form of dividends.

-Dividend stock investors view a stock’s dividend yield as the key measure of a stock’s value.
+Dividend stock investors view a stock’s dividend yield as a key measure of a stock’s value.
 It offers an insight into how great the return on an investment will be.
-To calculate the dividend yield, investors simply divide the annual dividend by the share price.
+To calculate the dividend yield, investors simply divide the annual dividend paid by the share price.